Parameters for fine tuning

 mode reduces the number of SMT queries, it usually requires more memory than the

-mode, the invariant is checked for every enabled
+before mode.
+In the before mode, the invariant is checked for every enabled

-mode may drastically reduce memory
+transition independently.
+The before mode may drastically reduce memory

-consumption, but it may take longer than the after
+consumption, but it may take longer than the after mode, provided that

 Apalache has enough memory.
-The default mode is before
+The default mode is before.

 Guided search